muehai/WebApp/README.md

 # WebApp
-I developed the page to explore the boostrap library and design a website which is reponsive.
+I developed this web-page to explore the boostrap library and design a website which is reponsive.

 Website link